acavender/iA-Writer/Dispensation/reasons.md

 Reaching this conclusion has been far from easy, in no small part because I take commitments very seriously.
 This discernment process has been the focus of three of my yearly eight-day retreats.
 Two of those retreats were with a director who knows me well, as he has directed my annual retreat on multiple occasions since 2011.
 Outside of retreats, I have been discerning this request with my regular spiritual director, and I have sought the counsel of those who know me well.

-(A paragraph about my employments in the congreagion goes here.)
+(A paragraph about my employments in the congregation goes here.)

 (A reiteration of my request for dispensation goes here.)